How the Frys Escaped Homelessness

 Laura’s panic disorder manifested itself by developing crippling separation anxiety with John.
 It was so severe that John was unable to look for work, fearing for Laura’s safety.
 Getting medication was a constant struggle as well, with many places refusing service or giving short-term prescriptions.
 The result was the Frys were forced to wander from place to place, finding sleep and shelter wherever they could.

-The Frys’ first appointment with CHA resulted in a meeting with Rodgers, where he and Laura began meeting once a week to combat her mental health problems.
-They would later be taken on by Tracey Rodriguez, Community Care Coordinator at the time and current Care Coordinator for CHA.
-Rodriguez provided them with bus passes and a place to live that day, seeing that the Frys would benefit from receiving housing first before working on everything else.
+The Frys’ first appointment with CHA resulted in meeting with a behavioral health specialist, where Laura began meeting once a week to combat her mental health problems.
+They would later be helped by a community care coordinator Tracy Rodriguez.
+The care coordinator provided them bus passes and a place to live that day, seeing that the Frys would benefit from receiving housing first before working on everything else.

-“I added them to my caseload, I met with them and it really seemed they would benefit from the Housing First model,” Rodriguez said. “[John] wasn’t able to look for a job or he wasn’t able to find other resources without knowing she would have a place where she could be safe.
+“I added them to my caseload and met with them and it really seemed they would benefit from the Housing First model,” Rodriguez said. “[John] wasn’t able to look for a job or he wasn’t able to find other resources without knowing Laura would have a place where she could be safe.
 He was ultimately always worried about her.
-So Patrick and I said that if we were able to house both of them and she had a safe place, then he would feel a little more comfortable going out and looking for a job.”
+So we were able to house both of them and she had a safe place, then he would feel a little more comfortable going out and looking for a job.”

 After cleaning rooms for the landlord of their first housing complex, John was offered the post of manager of the Economy Inn, where they also live on-site.
 Despite the difficulties of the job, the Frys are mindful of how far they’ve come, citing CHA’s involvement as the turning point in their fight for survival.

-“[Community Health Alliance] gave us the foundation to be able to exist and be able to be back in society, I guess you could call it,” John said.
+“[Community Health Alliance] gave us the foundation to be able to exist and be able to be back in society,” John said.
 “They keep telling us, ‘you guys did all the work,’ but without Community Health Alliance, without the foundation, without the help we had, both medical and residential, we could have never gotten to this point.”

-Whoever gets the credit, John’s goal of keeping himself and his wife safe was met, and he intends to keep it that way.
+Whoever gets the credit, John’s goal of keeping him and his wife safe was met, and he intends to keep it that way.

 “And I promise you,” John said to Laura, “we got off the streets and we’ll never be on them again.”